 2009-09-27 George wanted to eat something else after that coconut.
 I think we saw this on the rainforest walk, and it is edible- after three days of preparation.

 2009-09-27 Ivy, Elise, and Natasha driving the boat.
-We didn't get lost, however we did have to stop for directions, which is worse. photo credit - Natasha
+We didn't get lost, however we had to stop for directions, which is worse. photo credit - Natasha

 2009-09-27 It would appear that the human pyramid is an American phenomenon.
 Or at least not common in Russia. photo credit - Natasha

-2009-09-27 Elise was my snorkel/SCUBA buddy, however she didn't stay with me perfectly, and missed the cuttlefish I saw. photo credit - Natasha
+2009-09-27 Elise was my SCUBA buddy, however she didn't stay with me perfectly, and missed the cuttlefish I saw. photo credit - Natasha

 2009-09-28 Everyone who went sailing with us.